awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-pinpoint-campaign-message.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `RawContent`  <a name="cfn-pinpoint-campaign-message-rawcontent"></a>
 The raw, JSON\-formatted string to use as the payload for the notification message\.
-This value overrides other values for the message\.
+If specified, this value overrides all other content for the message\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)